-Orange matches well with duck because the citrus cuts through any fattiness, yet it remains sweet, unlike lemon.
+Orange matches well with duck as the citrus cuts through any fattiness, yet it remains sweet, unlike lemon.
 What more can you ask?
 This sophisticated dish is an excellent addition to party menus and romantic dinners.
 The easy sauce can be prepared ahead of time, and you can sear the duck right before serving.

-Choose plump duck breasts -- referred to as duck magret in French -- with a good layer of fat.
 Don't shy away from the fat.
 Much of it is rendered in cooking and can be used in a host of other recipes, including this classic Pommes Sauté.